louis-heraut/dataverseuR/README.md

 create_dotenv()
 ```
 A `dist.env` file will be created in your working directory.
 The next step is to fill in your credentials.
-To do this, go to your dataverse instance and create a token.
+To do this, go to your Dataverse instance and create a token.
 For example, for the demo Recherche Data Gouv instance with `BASE_URL`: [https://demo.recherche.data.gouv.fr](https://demo.recherche.data.gouv.fr), click on your account name, find the [API token tab](https://demo.recherche.data.gouv.fr/dataverseuser.xhtml?selectTab=apiTokenTab), and copy your token to the `API_TOKEN` variable in the `dist.env` file, like this:
 ``` bash
 # .env